stanipetrosyan/neti/README.md

 ```

-> Because is not secure, Implicit Code Grant Type Flow will be not implemented (insert here why)
+> Implicit Code Grant Type Flow will be not implemented [https://oauth.net/2/grant-types/implicit/]